Paraguay Residency Requirements

 • • Verify all 4 core documents are present and properly formatted

-• • Confirm apostille authenticity and issuing authority correctness
+• • Confirm apostille or legalisation authenticity and issuing authority correctness

 • • Check document validity periods and expiration dates